CardioKit/PeakSwift/README.md

 ## Usage

 ### Setup Electrocardiogram
-First of all configure an Electrocardiogram (ECG), you would like to analyze.
+First of all configure an ECG, you would like to analyze.

 ```swift
 let ecg: [Double] = /* put your ECG here*/